Last modified: 21st of October 2021

 6.9 Customer is solely responsible for purchasing, installing and maintaining, at Client’s expense, any Third Party Products required for Customer to use the Services.
 Dutch Analytics is not liable for any such Third Party Products.

-7.1 Customer must be a natural person.
-Accounts registered by robots or other automated methodologies are not allowed.
+7.9 Customer must be a natural person.
+Accounts registered by robots or other automated methods are not allowed.

-7.10 If Customer breaches any of the provisions as set out in this article, Dutch Analytics reserves the right to block Customer’s account and/or terminate the Agreement.
+7.13 Upon violation of any of the provisions as set out in this article, Dutch Analytics reserves the right to block Customer’s account and/or terminate the Agreement and access to the services at any time.

 8 PRICE AND PAYMENT